-You have a book inside of you.
-Perhaps you have a great story idea.
+You want to write a book.
+Maybe you have a great story idea.
+Maybe you have a big idea you want to share with the world.
 Maybe people have told you, “Your life should be made into a book!”
-Or maybe you feel like you have an idea that’s important to share with the world.
-Whatever your motivations, it’s not enough to want to write, you need to know how to write a book.
+But first, you have to learn how to write a book.

-My Journey to Learn How to Write a Book
+How to Fail Writing a Book

 But it didn’t happen over night.
 I had dreamed about and had been working toward those goals for eight years before that: eight years of failure, of trying to write books and not being able to finish them, eight years of wanting to be a writer but not knowing how to actually do it.